Introduction

 uses παράκλητος to identify the Holy Spirit (in his Gospel)

-Father, to send Himself back, as the Holy Spirit.
+be sent back as the Holy Spirit.

 The Johannine use of παράκλητος

-is a title, attributed to God the Holy Spirit (in his Gospel) and to
+is a title attributed to God the Holy Spirit (in his Gospel) and to

 In his same First Epistle, John also